mrpycharm/antaeus/README.md

 ## Experience, solutions and approaches
 Using kotlin the very first time was an amazing experience for me.
 I am always thrilled to learn new languages.
 Coming form a Python background, I was used to a lot of run time exceptions and errors due to lack of type checking in Python.
 However, kotlin reduces these error to an exponential value with its amazing type checking system.
-As a developer I was able to spend more time for coming up a solution as compared to debugging the issues.
+As a developer I was able to spend more time for coming up with a solution as compared to debugging the issues.
 Since, I have never used Kotlin before, this gave me an awesome opportunity to explore this new language.

 ### Refactoring
 During this challenge I found a few things (from my experience) in the code that needed a little bit of refactoring.
-The major entities are:
+The major refactorings are:
 ##### Logging
-Added logging throughout the code (request logging for every request that is served via the Javalin server, debug and info statements throughout the code in order to log important informationm that could be used to debug any issues when faced.)
+Added logging throughout the code (request logging for every request that is served via the Javalin server, debug and info statements throughout the code in order to log important informationm that could be used to debug any issues when faced).
 ##### DAL separation
 Since the application had a single Data Access Layer, it could become very cumbersome when we scale.
 That single DAL class would have hundreds and thousands of functions.
 I divided this DAL into two different DALs for now. `InvoiceDal` and `CustomerDal`.
 This would help us keep one DAL's functionality isolated from the others.